knowlab/MEDIQA-2024/README.md

 ### Running the Pipeline

-Utilize the `run_gpt.sh` script to run the pipeline.
+Utilize the `gpt-u.sh` script to run the pipeline.
 It's important to note that access to the OpenAI API and sufficient credits are prerequisites for running this program successfully.
 Be sure to adjust the file paths as necessary to match your local or cloud environment.

 Please provide the following arguments: